esync-network/docs/docs/merchants/index.md

 - You will receive a message instructing you to confirm the activation in your eWallet App.

 ## Managing Multiple Stores
 In the eCredits Web Portal (in “Settings”, under “Stores”) you can create new and manage your existing stores and online shops.
 You can see and edit the details of each store, including the logo, description, store address, opening hours, and the website configuration.
-This information will be accessible to your Consumers on the map in the eWallet App.
+This information will be accessible to your Consumers on the map in the eCredits Wallet App.